 - Eastern Veterinary Technician Association (EVTA)

 Registration to the Registered Veterinary Technologists and Technicians of Canada is included if you have a professional Registered Veterinary Technician/Technologist membership to any of the above-mentioned organizations.

 The membership offers certain benefits for its members.
-First of all, every member can have a direct contact and voice to influence some important issues than strive towards the improvement of the veterinary technician profession in Canada.
+First of all, every member can have direct contact and voice to influence some important issues than strive towards the improvement of the veterinary technician profession in Canada.
 International veterinary associations, collaborations, and activities are also part of the package.

-On the more personal side, the members may enjoy discount rates on many types of insurances such as life insurance, long-term disability insurance, dental care insurance, critical illness insurance as well as home insurance, flood insurance, auto insurance, and recreational vehicle insurance.
+On the more personal side, the members may enjoy discount rates on many types of insurance such as life insurance, long-term disability insurance, dental care insurance, critical illness insurance as well as home insurance, flood insurance, auto insurance, and recreational vehicle insurance.

 Getting a position as a veterinary technician in Canada won’t be a problem as long as you fulfill all the required legislation.
-There are a lot of good opened positions that pay well where you can pursue your dream career.
+There are a lot of good open positions that pay well where you can pursue your dream career.